Improved Image Wasserstein Attacks and Defenses: Not Ready to Defend Against Common Natural Perturbations

 As it turns out, we can rarely defend against such common perturbations by adversarially training against a Wasserstein adversary, as shown in \autoref{tab:performance_under_perturbation}.
 The only effective case is when defending against Gaussian blurs on CIFAR-10.
 We reflect on this result from two perspectives.

-\paragraph{Better Defenses} The Wasserstein threat model is much less studied than that of $\ell_p$, and the naive defense we use, adversarial training, does not defense against a large enough radius.
+\paragraph{Better Defenses} The Wasserstein threat model is much less studied than that of $\ell_p$, and the naive defense we use, adversarial training, does not defend against a large enough radius.
 Once we improve our ability to defend against a larger Wasserstein radius, we ought to gain robustness against the natural perturbations we explored in this section.
-This motivates more future works on defending against the Wasserstein threat model.
+This motivates future work on defending against the Wasserstein threat model.

 \paragraph{Constraints on the Threat Model} Furthermore, we believe that perturbations exist on a spectrum of semantic specificity.
 On one end, we have a narrow set of semantic perturbations such as translations and rotations.
 We can defend against them effectively through data augmentation.
 On the other end, we have highly expressive perturbation classes such as those bounded by a Wasserstein ball, which are harder to defend against, but do not require knowing which perturbations are likely to occur.
 Orthogonal to finding stronger defenses, we can constrain the expressiveness of our threat model to make existing defenses more specific to the type of perturbations of interest.